-The American Financial Services Association ("AFSA") is pleased to file these comments to the Committee as a status update on "empowering and protecting servicemembers, veterans and their families in the consumer financial marketplace."
+The American Financial Services Association ("AFSA") is pleased to file these comments to the Senate Commerce Committee on the occasion of its hearing on "Soldiers as Consumers: Predatory and Unfair Business Practices Harming the Military Community."

 AFSA is the national trade association for the consumer credit industry, protecting access to credit and consumer choice.
 The association encourages and maintains ethical business practices and supports financial education for consumers of all ages.
 AFSA has provided services to its members for over 95 years.
 AFSA's 350 member companies include consumer and commercial finance companies, vehicle finance companies including the captives, credit card issuers, mortgage lenders, industrial banks, and other financial service firms that lend to consumers and small businesses.